bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Building_a_Living_Application.md

 <!-- ![Job158FailedLogs](images/Job158FailedLogs.png) -->

-If this isn't enough than you can click on the "Logs" button to have the full logs:
+If this isn't enough then you can click on the "Logs" button to have the full logs:

 <div style="text-align:center">
     <img src="cloud/images/master/Job158FailedLogsDetails.png">